LinkageIO/Camoco/README.md

 Installation
 ------------
+At this time, the only supported (and tested) system for Camoco is on Linux.

-Camoco was developed using python >=3.6 and requires numpy to be installed.
+Camoco was developed using python >=3.8 and requires numpy to be installed.
 Install the latest tagged version with pip:
 ```
 $ pip install numpy